Darrin Morrison / Astrid Heyerdahl

 ii Pierre Coupey.
 Artist’s Statement.
 The Point Is.
 Ed.
 Liz Wylie.
 Kelowna Art Gallery, 2011.

 Darrin Morrison is the Director/Curator of the West Vancouver Museum.
-Astrid Heyerdahl was Chief Curator of the Art Gallery at the Evergreen Cultural Centre in Coquitlam, BC, and is currently Executive Director of The Gordon and Marion Smith Foundation for Young Artists in North Vancouver, BC.
+Astrid Heyerdahl was Chief Curator of the Art Gallery at the Evergreen Cultural Centre in Coquitlam and a past Executive Director of The Gordon and Marion Smith Foundation for Young Artists in North Vancouver.
+She is now Executive Director of Touchstones Nelson in Nelson, BC.

 Copyright © West Vancouver Museum / Art Gallery at Evergreen